EnCiv/civil-pursuit/README.md

 		-methods (directory)
 		-statics (directory)
 			-lambda.js is used in testing

+- app/pages/index.js  - this file builds the index.html file that will be returned to the HTML get request.

+- app/routes - the server side express route handlers

+- app/test - a selenium based test fixture, and test.
+Basically it fires up an instance of the server, and then opens a browser to it, sending events and checking results.
+[But this is not being maintained right now because of how much work is required when there is a user interface change]

 - fixtures
 	each sub directory is named for the db collection and contains a 1.json file with initialization data for that collection.